Marquzano/mongodb-course-notes-and-docs/Section_2/Notes.md

 Example 1: Flight Data
 In a flight data collection like in 01-flights.json, we may want to be able to schedule a flight (create), see our flight information (read), update our info if necessary (update), and delete our flight if need be (delete)

+## Finding, Inserting, Deleting, and Updating Elements

+To clear a database we have to use a delete command.

+All commands are always executed on a collection where you want to add or delete documents

+When updating you may do the following: db.flightData.updateOne({distance: 12000}, {marker: 'delete'})

+But this will cause an error because in order to update a document it must contain an atomic operator.

+You don't pass in a document describing your change like this because MongoDB does not know how to interpret this.

+Instead you pass in a document with a special keyword $set.

+db.flightData.updateOne({distance: 12000}, {$set: {marker: 'delete'}})

+$ in MongoDB means that the word is a reserved operator/word

+$set is identified by MongoDB when used in an updateOne operation to describe the changes you want to make.
+The value of $set is a document.
+This tells MongoDB for the document that you are finding, please set the key and its value.
+If the key already exists then the value will simply be updated.
+If the key doesn't exist then it will simply be added along with its value.

+As a filter you can simply pass in an empty document, this will select ALL documents.

+## Diving Deeper into Finding Data
+You can filter the data you want to find by providing a key

+db.flightData.find({intercontinental: true})

+You can also find what you want by providing some logic

+db.flightData.find({distance: {$gt: 10000}})

+This $gt operator represents greater than, this tells MongoDb that you are looking for data that has a distanc greater than 10000.

+We could also use this operator with findOne.

+flights> db.flightData.findOne({distance: {$gt: 900}})

+In this case both flights are greater than 900 in distance but findOne will return the first that it finds in the array that passes through the filter